Kimserey/Arche/doc.md

                               div [ locationDoc ] ]
 ```

 `panel` is a helper defined in the `Bootstrap module` in `Common`.
-I won't explain it but you can find it [in the code](https://github.com/Kimserey/Arche/blob/master/Arche.Common/Bootstrap.fs)
+I won't explain it but you can find it [in the code](https://github.com/Kimserey/Arche/blob/master/Arche.Common/Bootstrap.fs).

+The Weather webpart uses the `LocationPicker` module which returns its own content plus a view on a location variable which we assume to be set from within the `LocationPicker`.
+The `Weather module` takes a location view and uses it to display the weather for this location.
+It is important to note that the `LocationPicker` is not used directly in the `Weather module`.
+That is the role of the webpart, to bind the `LocationPicker module` result to the `Weather module` and ensure `LocationPicker` is not dependent on `Weather` and vice versa.

+### Modules